 Understanding the insight you can gain by looking at different levels of content data is only the first step towards optimizing your content.
 Now, let’s look at some processes you can use to optimize the automation of your content.

-In part two of this series, we touched on how a machine learning-enabled CMS uses an iteration of the Gale-Shapley algorithm and association rule learning to identify and deliver the content most likely to meet user needs and produce value for your organization.
-Because the CMS references your content’s performance data, it optimizes your users’ content experience by delivering content that is consistently high-performing.
+In part two of this series, we touched on how machine learning-enabled content technology uses an iteration of the Gale-Shapley algorithm and association rule learning to identify and deliver the content most likely to meet user needs and produce value for your organization.
+Because the content technology references your content’s performance data, it optimizes your users’ content experience by delivering content that is consistently high-performing.

-What constitutes high-performing content is up to you to decide, and the specific metrics that signal success are referenced in the rules written by your content engineer when setting up the CMS.
-However, the CMS operates as a completely impartial arbiter by using those metrics to decide which content to deliver most frequently.
+What constitutes high-performing content is up to you to decide, and the specific metrics that signal success are referenced in the rules written by your content engineer.
+However, the content technology operates as a completely impartial arbiter by using those metrics to decide which content to deliver most frequently.

 As a result, machine learning-enabled personalization can actually make determining which of your content is and is not effective a much easier project.
 When reviewing your overall content performance, the delivery rate for different pieces of content across your site will let you know which content is being shown to your users most frequently, which should correlate with the highest rates of effectiveness across other metrics.
 The delivery rate formula is simple: